wp-plugins/remember-me-controls/readme.txt

 == Changelog ==

+= 1.4 (2014-01-15) =
+* Add 'About' section to help panel
+* Move descriptive text from top of settings page into 'About' section of help panel
+* Remove a bunch of pre-WP3.5 compatibility code
+* Update plugin framework to 037
+* Better singleton implementation:
+    * Add `get_instance()` static method for returning/creating singleton instance
+    * Make static variable 'instance' private
+    * Make constructor protected
+    * Make class final
+    * Additional related changes in plugin framework (protected constructor, erroring `__clone()` and `__wakeup()`)
+* Add checks to prevent execution of code if file is directly accessed
+* Use explicit path for require_once()
+* Discontinue use of PHP4-style constructor
+* Discontinue use of explicit pass-by-reference for objects
+* Minor documentation improvements
+* Minor code reformatting (spacing, bracing)
+* Note compatibility through WP 3.8+
+* Drop compatibility with version of WP older than 3.6
+* Update copyright date (2014)
+* Regenerate .pot
+* Change donate link
+* Update screenshots
+* Add banner

+= 1.3 =
+* Use YEAR_IN_SECONDS and HOUR_IN_SECONDS constants instead of doing the time calculation
+* Add backwards compatibility for *_IN_SECONDS constants added to WP 3.5
+* Update plugin framework to 035
+* Discontinue use of explicit pass-by-reference for objects
+* Regenerate .pot
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Remove ending PHP close tag
+* Create repo's WP.org assets directory
+* Move screenshots into repo's assets directory

 = 1.2 =
 * Add setting 'remember_me_forever' to allow user to forego having to make up a large number